Haptein/Encrypted-Boostnote/README.md

 sudo ./INSTALL
 ```

+# Usage
+You can just select Ebnote from your app launcher or type _ebnote_ in a terminal.

 # Syncing
 Encripted-Boostnote integrates Boostnote with rclone in order to keep your notes synced between different machines.